amrelhusseiny/amrelhusseiny.github.io/content/about.md

 # Hi ,

-My name is Amr El Husseiny, from Egypt ,
+My name is Amro El Husseini,

 My career started as a Network engineer, and there is where my passion still reside, I started this blog site in order to document some of the knowledge i needed over my journey, and also to visit some of the theoritical topics that may not show themselves in the day to day work.